DefTruth/torchlm/README.md

-# LandmarksAug
+# pylandmarks
-💎A PyTorch style library with 60+ data augmentation for landmarks detection, compatible with TF and Keras.
+💎A PyTorch library for landmarks detection, include data augmentation, training and inference.